ruslanmv/gitpilot/README.md

 ### Understanding the Agent System

-GitPilot uses a multi-agent architecture:
+GitPilot uses a multi-agent architecture with two phases:

+**Phase 1: Repository Exploration**
-1. **Repository Reader** – Scans and understands your codebase
+- **Repository Explorer** – Thoroughly scans and documents repository state
-2. **Planner** – Converts your goals into actionable steps with structured file operations
+- Uses tools to gather actual file listings and structure
+- Creates detailed exploration report

+**Phase 2: Plan Creation & Execution**
+1. **Planner** – Creates structured plans based on exploration report
-3. **Code Writer** – Generates code based on the plan
+2. **Code Writer** – Generates AI-powered content for files
-4. **Reviewer** – Checks for quality, safety, and best practices
+3. **Reviewer** – Checks for quality, safety, and best practices
-5. **GitHub Tools** – Interfaces with GitHub API
+4. **GitHub Tools** – Interfaces with GitHub API for actual operations

 Each agent specializes in a specific task, working together like a development team.